Eruimdas/Eruimdas.github.io/_posts/2022/2022-01-03-Hello-world.md

 ---
 layout: post
-title: CSS hacks you may not know
+title: Hello world!
-description: This is a collection of short CSS snippets I thought might be useful for beginners
+description: This is the first post of I've written in this page.
-summary: This is a collection of short CSS snippets I thought might be useful for beginners.
+summary: Why Hasan Kemik created this blog, who is he, and what's the aim?
-tags: css coding
+tags: machine-learning NLP artificial-intelligence computer-engineering blog
 ---

 This is a trial!